-Auvelity (dextromethorphan + bupropion, 45 mg/105 mg) is a new oral drug indicated for the treatment of major depressive disorder (MDD).
+Auvelity (dextromethorphan + bupropion, 45 mg/105 mg) is a new oral drug indicated for the treatment of major depressive disorder (MDD) in adults.

 Unlike all existing oral antidepressants, Auvelity, also known by the codename AXS-05, is characterized by rapid and prolonged therapeutic action.
+Improvement of depressive symptoms is noted literally in a week, remission comes in two.
 Auvelity can successfully manage the symptoms of even severe depression in most patients.

 The medical need for new antidepressants that are effective and safe is extremely high due to the continued increase in the prevalence of depression worldwide.